Hysterelius/zola-build-action/README.md

 ```
 ## Deployment

-### Github pages
+### GitHub pages
-You can use this workflow to build then deploy your site to [Github pages](https://pages.github.com/).
+You can use this workflow to build then deploy your site to [GitHub pages](https://pages.github.com/).
 ```yml
 # .github/workflow/main.yml
 on: